theodorejb/lightncandy/README.md

 Go http://handlebarsjs.com/ to see more feature description about handlebars.js.
 All features align with it.

 * Exact same CR/LF behavior with handlebars.js
-* Exact same CR/LF bahavior with mustache spec
 * Exact same 'true' or 'false' output with handlebars.js
 * Exact same '[object Object]' output or join(',' array) output with handlebars.js
 * Can place heading/tailing space, tab, CR/LF inside `{{ var }}` or `{{{ var }}}`
-* Indent behavior of the partial same with mustache spec
 * `{{{value}}}` or `{{&value}}` : raw variable
    * true as 'true'
    * false as 'false' (require `FLAG_TRUE`)